 Turn the dough 90 degrees so that the folded edges of the dough are running horizontally on the board and one open side is facing the roller arm.
 Bring the roller arm up to just above the thickness of the dough, and begin to pass the dough through the sheeter, decreasing the thickness with each pass until the dough is 5mm thick and measures about 25" (63cm) long.
 If necessary, trim the short ends of the dough just enough to create a straight edge.
 Brush off excess flour from the surface of the dough.

 Perform a single fold.
-To do so, with the long edge facing you, take the left third of the dough and fold it toward the center.
+To do so, take the left third of the dough and fold it toward the center.
 Brush off excess flour that may have been on the underside of the dough.
 Take the right third and fold it to the center on top of the fold just made.
 (This is just like folding a letter.)
 You should now have a square measuring roughly 7” x 7” (18 x 18cm).
 Gently press to seal the dough fold together.

 You have now completed the second fold.
 Wrap the dough and rest in the refrigerator for 60 to 90 minutes.